 Sure, you can contact the developer before making your purchase, but most people wouldn’t think about that.
 Asking a developer if they’ve removed any native features is like reading the ingredients on a bottle of ketchup to make sure it contains tomatoes.

 Some theme developers create their own sidebar content management system within their theme.
 If this is the case, you’ll have to use the developer’s sidebar system.
-Other developers create simple theme designs that don’t use sidebars at all.
+Other developers create simple theme design that don’t use sidebars at all.

 The following code is what allows you to add and edit sidebar content through widgets: